 The blueberry picking season at Morning Belle Farms begins in mid-April and runs through July.

 The farm is open Thursday-Saturday 9-5 for all of your organic produce needs.
 Their blueberries are $4.75 per pound.
 Check their Facebook page for updates.

 Address: 702 Bloomingdale Rd., Bloomingdale

 Ottawa Farms is a third generation, family-owned farm near Savannah.
 U-pick strawberries, blackberries and blueberries are available in the spring and summer months, with blueberry season usually starting up in June.
-They also sell other produce, and their own honey.
+They also sell other fruits and vegetables and their own honey.

 They update their Facebook page regularly during blueberry season, so it’s best to check there before you head out for crop updates.

 Address: 5517 Clarksbridge Road, Clermont